-- i.
-The building lines on street frontages are to be maintained and respected. - ii.
-New development will respect and maintain the existing hierarchy of the historic street patterns. - iii.
-Historic plot boundaries will be maintained to preserve the historic grain of the area and reintroduced where they have been lost by previous cycles of development. - iv.
-On larger sites where the grain of the area is to be reintroduced the developments should be designed as individual buildings reflecting the plot divisions with variations in the height and form of the roofs and variations in the floor slabs and elevations. - v.
+i.
+Historic building lines on street frontages are to be maintained and respected, and where they have been lost they should be reinstated where appropriate.

+ii.
+New development will respect and maintain the existing hierarchy of the historic street patterns.

+iii.
+Historic plot boundaries will be maintained to preserve the historic grain of the area and reintroduced where they have been lost by previous cycles of development.

+iv.
+On larger sites where the grain of the area is to be reintroduced the developments should be designed as individual buildings reflecting the plot divisions with variations in the height and form of the roofs and variations in the floor slabs and elevations.

+v.
 New developments on sloping sites should be designed to step down the slope to reflect the topography of the area.
-Large single unbroken floor plates will not be acceptable. - vi.
-Larger sites which historicly would have been multiple properties should be developed as a series of individual buildings with a variety of heights, plans and roof forms to reflect the historic grain of the area. - vii.
-New buildings shall use different brick bonds to create variety in the elevations. - viii.
-New buildings will address the street; long blank walls at street level will not be accepted. - ix.
-The scale and mass of new buildings will respect the scale and mass of traditional buildings within the locality. - x.
+Large single unbroken floor plates will not be acceptable.

+vi.
+Larger sites which historicly would have been multiple properties should be developed as a series of individual buildings with a variety of heights, plans and roof forms to reflect the historic grain of the area.

+vii.
+New buildings shall use different brick bonds to create variety in the elevations.

+viii.
+New buildings will address the street; long blank walls at street level will not be accepted.

+ix.
+The scale and mass of new buildings will respect the scale and mass of traditional buildings within the locality.

+x.
 New buildings are to respect the heights of traditional buildings within the streetscape and locality.
-Poor quality precedents set by excessively tall, unsympathetic developments that are uncharacteristic of the area are not to be followed. - xi.
+Poor quality precedents set by excessively tall, unsympathetic developments that are uncharacteristic of the area are not to be followed.

+xi.
 The roof forms and rooflines of new buildings will respect and complement the roof forms and rooflines of the adjoining buildings.
-Variations in the number of storeys, ridge heights and eaves heights to create visual interest is encouraged. - xii.
-The plan form, elevational treatment and materials used in new developments will complement the historic and architectural character of the area. - xiii.
+Variations in the number of storeys, ridge heights and eaves heights to create visual interest is encouraged.

+xii.
+The plan form, elevational treatment and materials used in new developments will complement the historic and architectural character of the area.

+xiii.
 Materials proposed in developments should reflect those found in the in the surrounding historic buildings.

-Alternative materials will be considered where they are high quality, well-detailed and where they provide a deliberate sense of contrast which enhances the setting of nearby historic buildings. - xiv.
+Alternative materials will be considered where they are high quality, well-detailed and where they provide a deliberate sense of contrast which enhances the setting of nearby historic buildings.

+xiv.
 New development will create safe environments that design-out crime and design-in safety and security measures that promote positive social interaction and natural surveillance to reduce crime, fear of crime, and antisocial behaviour.
 Measures must be sensitive to their context and comply with other policies in the Neighbourhood Plan and the Conservation Area Character Appraisal and Management Plan.